MohamedFaalil/MohamedFaalil/README.md

-- 👋 Hi, I’m Mohamed Faalil and I'm a software engineer.
+- 👋 Hi, I’m Mohamed Faalil and I'm a Software Engineer.
-- 👀 I’m interested in mathematics and programming stuffs
-- 🌱 I’m currently learning Data science concepts
-- 💞️ I’m looking to collaborate on ...
 - 📫 I can be reach viq following email mohamedfaalil05@gmail.com

 <!---